8 BETTER Alternatives To Baseboard Heaters [From Experience]

 The great thing about heat pumps is they can run off of electricity, so switching from baseboard heating isn’t a tough process.

-They can both transfer cool and warm air which makes it a great year-round heating & cooling solution.
+They can transfer cool and warm air, making it a great year-round heating & cooling solution.

 Pellet Stoves

-Pellet stoves are highly-efficient when it comes to heating smaller spaces such as bedrooms.
+Pellet stoves are highly efficient when heating smaller spaces such as bedrooms.

 The funny thing about pellet stoves is that people who are “tech geeks” can’t stand them, but I’m still a big fan of them due to their effectiveness.

-Pellet stoves have an easy step-by-step installation and you can do it by yourself instead of hiring a professional.
+Pellet stoves have an easy step-by-step installation; you can do it yourself instead of hiring a professional.

-Pellet stoves require less maintenance than any other alternative, and it won’t cost you a lot to have them working 24/7.
+Pellet stoves require less maintenance than any other alternative, and it won’t cost much to have them working 24/7.

-If you’re considering buying this alternative, my recommendation is to read an in-depth buying guide about pellet stoves.
+If you’re considering buying this alternative, I recommend reading an in-depth buying guide about pellet stoves.

 Radiant Heaters

-The radiant heater is also known as infrared heaters use radiation to transfer warm air throughout the whole house evenly.
+The radiant heater, or infrared heater, uses radiation to transfer warm air throughout the whole house evenly.

-These are the quietest alternative to baseboard heating, they basically produce no noise at all.
+These are the quietest alternative to baseboard heating; they produce no noise.

-Although a lot of people are comparing ceramic and radiant heaters, I can tell you that you won’t regret buying a radiant heating system.
+Although many people are comparing ceramic and radiant heaters, I can tell you that you won’t regret buying a radiant heating system.

-The light that radiant heaters produce isn’t visible to our eyes, so we can only feel them.
+The radiant heaters’ light isn’t visible to our eyes, so we can only feel them.

-They usually use electricity to heat, but there are some models using propane to work.
+They usually use electricity to heat, but some models use propane to work.